 Resource Entity Affidavit for Calculation and Telemetry of ESR Auxiliary Load Values

 Instructions: By completing the required fields and signing this attestation in Section A. you affirm your compliance with ERCOT Nodal Protocols Section 10.2.4, and, that you have reasonable controls in place to ensure the accuracy and integrity of the Metering Data provided to ERCOT as required by this Section.
-This attestation is due no later than June 1 of the applicable audit year.
-Where the annual attestation due date falls on a non-business day, this attestation will be due on the next business day following such due date.
+This attestation is due as prescribed in the SMOG.
 Complete Section B Part I is required: include all supporting laboratory results and records.
 If any additional findings were identified in the self-audit, complete Section B. Part II.
 Complete Section C: Resource Entity Information and Signature; include if there has been a change in contact information.
 Email a copy of the completed attestation to epsmetering@ercot.com. .

 Section A. Attestation.